WiTimo/ProjectAlpha/IMPLEMENTATION.md

 1. Implement label logic in Rust:

     - Example: “hit +X ticks before −Y within K events from time t”.
+      - We now scale the lookahead window with the tick target: 1.2k events for ±20, 2.4k for ±40, 3.6k for ±60, 6k for ±100.
+This keeps the 25-pip (`t100`) barrier realistic while letting
+        shorter horizons stay responsive.

 2. Check labels:

     - Compute label distribution over time (ratio of 1/0).
     - Make sure there is no obvious drift when you change parameters.
+    - Encoding sanity check: Parquet outputs now store `1 = hit up first`, `0 = no hit within horizon`, and `-1 = hit down first`.
+If a histogram shows almost everything at `-1`, it really means "no hit" rather than "always down"; decode accordingly before drawing conclusions.

 3. Split data strictly by time: